cellgeni/notebooks/README.md

 ### Troubleshooting

 Sometimes, a server restart might solve an issue.
+For that:
+1. Go to the menu "File" > "Hub Control Panel" or browse to `https://jupyter-large.cellgeni.sanger.ac.uk/hub/home`
-For that, go to `/hub/home` inside JupyterHub, hit "Stop my server" and reload the page.
+2. Hit "Stop my server"
+3. Reload the page.

 * If RStudio displays "[Errno 111] Connection refused", try restarting the server.
 * If RStudio displays an error "Rsession did not start in time", go to the `lab` interface, start terminal, and delete the last R session: